lamnhan066/keyboard_detection/README.md

 }
 ```

-You can get the current state of the keyboard visibility by using:
+### Controller Methods

-* `keyboardDetectionController.state`: the current state of the keyboard visibility return in enum `KeyboardState` (`unknown`: unknown, `visibling`: visibling, `visible`: visible, `hiding`: hiding, `hidden`: hidden).
+- `keyboardDetectionController.state`: Get the current keyboard visibility state as a `KeyboardState` enum.

-* `keyboardDetectionController.stateAsBool([bool includeTransitionalState = false])`: the current state of the keyboard visibility return in `bool?` (`null`: unknown, `true`: visible, `false`: hidden).
-If the `includeTransitionalState` is `true` than it will return `true` even when the `state` is `visibling` and `false` when it's `hiding`.
+- `keyboardDetectionController.stateAsBool([bool includeTransitionalState = false])`: Get the keyboard visibility as a `bool?`.
+If `includeTransitionalState` is `true`, transitional states (`visibling`, `hiding`) are included.

-* `keyboardDetectionController.addCallback(callback)` to add a callback to be called when the keyboard state is changed.
-If the callback returns `true` then it will be called eachtime the keyboard is changed, if `false` then it will be ignored.
-This `callback` also supports the `Future` method.

-* `keyboardDetectionController.stream` to listen for keyboard visibility changing events in `KeyboardState`.

-* `keyboardDetectionController.size` to get the keyboard size.
-Please notice that this value may returns 0 even when the keyboard state is visible because the keyboard needs time to show up completely.
-So that, you should call `keyboardDetectionController.isSizeLoaded` to checks that the keyboard size is loaded or not.
-From version `0.5.0`, you can wait for this value by using `await keyboardDetectionController.ensureSizeLoaded`.
+- `keyboardDetectionController.addCallback(callback)`: Add a callback for state changes.
+Return `true` for repeated calls, `false` to stop.
+- `keyboardDetectionController.stream`: Listen to keyboard visibility changes as a stream.
+- `keyboardDetectionController.size`: Get the keyboard size.
+Use `keyboardDetectionController.ensureSizeLoaded` to ensure the size is loaded.

 ## Limitations

-* This package uses the bottom inset to detect the keyboard visibility so it doesn't work with the floating keyboard (Issue: [#1](https://github.com/lamnhan066/keyboard_detection/issues/1))
+- This package uses the bottom inset to detect keyboard visibility, so it doesn't work with floating keyboards ([Issue #1](https://github.com/lamnhan066/keyboard_detection/issues/1)).

+## Contributions

+Contributions and feedback are welcome!
+Feel free to open issues or submit pull requests.